FegDotExe/FegDotExe/README.md

 I program random things which come to my mind and which I find to be either useful or entertaining to program: this can span from a quiz utility for jupyter notebook so that I can revise calculus to a pseudo game engine built on top of pygame.

 # What do I know
 This far, my favourite language is without a doubt python.
-Yes it might be super easy and slow et cetera et cetera, but I like it nonetheless.
+Yes, it might be super easy and slow et cetera et cetera, but I like it nonetheless.

 It's also true that I've learned:
 - C#